The human brain proteome

 The brain elevated genes, comparing brain to other organs and tissue types

 Figure 2.
 (A) The distribution of all genes across the five categories based on transcript abundance in brain as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in brain as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in brain as well as in all other tissues.

 Protein localization of genes with elevated expression in the brain compared to other tissues

 In-depth analysis of the elevated genes in the brain, using antibody-based protein profiling, allowed us to understand the distribution of the brain specific genes and their protein location.
-Proteins expressed by the different cells types of the brain were identified among the genes with elevated expression.
+Proteins expressed by the different cell types of the brain were identified among the genes with elevated expression.

 Proteins specifically detected in neurons